galikeev/employees-app/README.md

-# This is a SPA that works with the marvel API
+# This is a SPA employees list

 https://employees-app-my.herokuapp.com/